Stanground Newt Ponds

-Stanground Newt Ponds is a 0.8 hectare nature reserve in Peterborough in Cambridgeshire.
+Stanground Newt Ponds is a 1 hectare nature reserve in Peterborough in Cambridgeshire.
 It is managed by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.
+The land was originally set aside during the building process of housing, while the ponds themselves have existed for decades.

 This site has ponds and a wet meadow, with smooth and great crested newts.
 Other fauna include common frogs, damselflies and dragonflies.
+The area is bordered by a meadow.
+It has been a location for research on local newts, their reproduction, and their larvae.

 There is access from Hoylake Drive, which bisects the site.